Charlie Ward

-Charlie Ward Jr. (born October 12, 1970) is a former American professional basketball player.
-Ward was an exceptional football player as well, winning the Heisman Trophy, Davey O'Brien Award, and College Football National Championship while quarterbacking the Florida State Seminoles.
-Despite his college football success, he was not drafted to the NFL, opting instead to play in the National Basketball Association (NBA).
+Charlie Ward Jr. (born October 12, 1970) is an American former professional basketball player in the National Basketball Association (NBA) and current head coach for the Florida A&M Rattlers.
+Ward was an exceptional college football player as well, winning the Heisman Trophy, Davey O'Brien Award, and College Football National Championship as a quarterback for the Florida State Seminoles.

-Ward played for nine years with the New York Knicks and started in the 1999 NBA Finals.
+Ward played in the NBA with the New York Knicks for nine years and started in the 1999 NBA Finals.
 He later had short spells with the San Antonio Spurs and Houston Rockets, before retiring in 2005.
 He was inducted into the College Football Hall of Fame in 2006.

 College football

-Ward won the 1993 Heisman Trophy, Maxwell Award, and Davey O'Brien Award as a quarterback for The Florida State University, and subsequently led the Seminoles to their first-ever National Championship when FSU defeated Nebraska 18–16 in the 1993 Orange Bowl.
-The Seminoles had suffered their only defeat of the season to a second-ranked Notre Dame team, but their path to the National Championship was cleared a week later when the Irish were upset at home by Boston College.
+Ward won the 1993 Heisman Trophy, Maxwell Award, and the Davey O'Brien Award as a quarterback for the Florida State University.
+He subsequently led the Seminoles to their first-ever national championship when FSU defeated Nebraska 18–16 in the 1994 Orange Bowl.
+The Seminoles had suffered their only defeat of the season to a second-ranked Notre Dame team, but their path to the national championship was cleared a week later when the Irish were upset at home by Boston College.
 Ward holds the fourth-largest margin of victory in the history of Heisman trophy balloting, with a 1,622-point difference, fourth only to Joe Burrow's 1,846 point win in 2019, O. J. Simpson's 1,750-point win in 1968 and Troy Smith's 1,662-point win in 2006.
-He was also the only Heisman winner to play in the NBA.
+He is also the only Heisman winner to play in the NBA.
 In 1993, Charlie Ward won the James E. Sullivan Award from the Amateur Athletic Union (AAU) as the most outstanding amateur athlete in the United States.

 College basketball

-Ward also played basketball for four years at The Florida State University (FSU).
+Ward also played basketball for four years at Florida State University (FSU).
 Former teammates included future NBA players Bob Sura, Doug Edwards, and Sam Cassell.
 His 1993 team made it to the Southeast Regional Final where they lost to Kentucky 106–81 with the winner advancing to the Final Four.
 Ward's 1992 team made the Sweet Sixteen.
 He made the game-winning shot in its Metro Conference Tournament Championship game win over Louisville in 1991.
 Ward still holds FSU basketball records for career steals at 236 and steals in one game at 9, and ranks sixth all-time in assists at 396.
 He played a shortened season his senior year, joining the basketball team just 15 days after winning the Heisman Trophy.
 He started 16 games at the point guard position that year, and averaged a college career high of 10.5 points and 4.9 assists for the season.